pzel/testdouble-test-wiki/London-school-TDD.md

 A common criticism of London-school test suites is that the cost to refactor implementations of a unit is increased.

 While unit types whose tests don't use [[test doubles|test double]] (like Value and Logic units) are no different to refactor than Detroit-school units, types with mocked-out dependencies (like Collaborator and Signaler) require significantly more effort to refactor significantly.
-In general, attempting to refactor the implementation without changing the test first

 Because many [[collaboration tests|Collaboration Test]] use [[test doubles|test double]] to specify the contract of a dependency, the cost of refactoring a design is sometimes dramatically increased (which is why [[Discovery Testing]] encourages targeted rewrites instead, with refactoring as an exceptional activity).